Faculty of Humanities & Social Sciences

 All students take a four-semester core curriculum of required courses in the humanities and social sciences.
 In addition, students in the School of Art take a required sequence in art history.
 The core curriculum is a prerequisite to all elective offerings in Humanities and Social Sciences.
 During the third and fourth years, students have considerable latitude to explore the humanities and social sciences through elective courses.
 All students are expected to take core curriculum courses at The Cooper Union.

-Students who complete a minimum of 15 upper-division credits in a specific field of liberal arts may qualify for a minor in that field of Humanities and Social Sciences.
-Minors are offered and may be designated on student transcripts in the following five fields:
+Engineering Students who complete a minimum of 12 upper-division credits with a grade of B or higher in a specific field of liberal arts may qualify for a minor in that field of Humanities and Social Sciences.
+Minors are offered and may be designated on student transcripts in the following five fields: (click on each field for details)